foglamp/foglamp-south-openweathermap/README.md

 #### Building a Package

-Select the architecture to use, *x86* or *arm*.
 Finally, run the ``make_deb`` command:

 ```
-$ ./make_deb arm
+$ ./make_deb
 The package root directory is               : /home/foglamp/Development/foglamp-south-openweathermap
 The FogLAMP south openweathermap version is : 1.0.0
-The package will be built in                : /home/foglamp/Development/foglamp-south-openweathermap/packages/Debian/build
+The package will be built in                : /home/foglamp/Development/foglamp-south-openweathermap/packages/build
-The architecture is set as                  : armhf
-The package name is                         : foglamp-south-openweathermap-1.0.0-armhf
+The package name is                         : foglamp-south-openweathermap-1.0.0

 Populating the package and updating version file...Done.
 Building the new package...
-dpkg-deb: building package 'foglamp-south-openweathermap' in 'foglamp-south-openweathermap-1.0.0-armhf.deb'.
+dpkg-deb: building package 'foglamp-south-openweathermap' in 'foglamp-south-openweathermap-1.0.0.deb'.
 Building Complete.
 $
 ```